How to Increase Your Home Value by $50,000 (Without Losing Your Mind)!

 How Much Do Bathroom Renovations Cost?

-Bathrooms don’t take up a lot of space, but the costs can be deceptive.
-Waterproofing, plumbing, tile, and fixtures make them one of the pricier rooms per square foot.
-Typical Toronto bathroom renovation will most likely cost:
+Bathrooms do not take up much space, but the costs can be deceptive.
+Waterproofing, plumbing, tile work, and fixtures make them one of the pricier rooms per square foot in any renovation.
+Do not let the small footprint fool you into underestimating the budget.

 Renovation Permits: What You Need to Know